Seltonu/InstagramCrop/README.md

 # InstagramCrop
-A custom python script to automatically add a white square border to all images in a directory Uses the Python Image Library (PIL)
+A custom python script to automatically add a white square border to all images in a directory.

+Uses the Python Image Library (PIL)

 TODO:

--Add support for other file types
+-Add support for other file types (currently only supports '.jpg')

 -Add support for passing select images by command line args